< UPDATED MAR. 13, 2010

 Excellent speller?

 Spelling is important to me.
-In my current profession as a publicist/event planner, I have to do a lot of writing and reviewing of press releases.
+In my current profession as an event planner, I have to do a lot of writing and reviewing of press releases.
 Good spelling and grammar are mandatory.
 When I send and receive e-mail messages, I like to make a good impression by sending documents that have perfect spelling, grammar and punctuation.
 I don't like to rely on "Spell-Check."

 I want students and adults to learn excellent spelling habits.
 Hence, the creation of this adult spelling bee.
-The contest is open to the best spellers in high school and older.
 Hope to see you at the Bee!

 With kind regards,